gregsgit/diku-ap2025-notes/README.md

 Even though the Haskell `stack` tool has nix integration, my approach is very basic.
-I just do `nix develop` at the command line, which runs the [flake.nix](./flake.nix), which puts me at a shell with haskell tools available.
+I just do `nix develop` at the command line, which runs this [flake.nix](./flake.nix) script, which puts me at a shell with haskell tools available.
 From there, I start up an emacs, and haskell mode is able to find everything.

-If, for example, you've cloned the `ap-e2025-pub` repo and want to use nix, you first have to add the `flake.nix` file to the folder, and then do `git add flake.nix` so that nix "sees" the file.
+If, for example, you've cloned the `ap-e2025-pub` repo and want to use nix, you first have to copy the `flake.nix` file to the `ap-e2025-pub` top level folder, and then do `git add flake.nix` so that nix "sees" the file.
+Then you can do `nix develop`.